-Let me start off by saying that if you are an introvert, struggle to meet new people and are lonely at home, then it’s very likely that the same will happen when you are working remotely abroad.
+If you are an introvert, struggle to meet new people, and are lonely at home, then it’s very likely that the same will happen when you are working remotely abroad.

-There is a misconception that by travelling, you will become more sociable, but that is only going to happen if you make conversations and be approachable, which is the same, no matter if you’re at home or abroad.
+There is a misconception that traveling makes you more sociable, but that will only happen if you create conversations and be approachable, which is the same, no matter if you’re at home or abroad.

-If you’ve decided that you are likely to struggle to meet new people then you need to take yourself out of the comfort zone and make more of an effort.
+If you’ve decided that you will likely struggle to meet new people, you must take yourself out of your comfort zone and make more effort.

 Here are my thoughts on how to deal with remote work loneliness.